eclipse-platform/eclipse.platform.ui/docs/IRC_FAQ.md

 2. In Eclipse, select `Window > Preferences... > General > Startup and Shutdown > \[x\] Prompt for workspace on startup`, then restart Eclipse.
 3. Via commandline, run `./eclipse -data /path/to/new/workspace/folder`

-### How do I install Eclipse on Linux?

-There are many schools of thought here, depending on your comfort level with Linux and the number of users on your system.

-The simplest approach is to grab the latest bundle for your distro, using something like apt-get or yum.
-Please note that these bundles are often not the latest and greatest because they are released in concert with the distro release cycles, not that of Eclipse.
-For more on these repository packages, see [Linux Distributions Project](/Linux_Distributions_Project "Linux Distributions Project"), or hang out in [#eclipse-linux on freenode](/IRC "IRC").
-If you're installing on ubuntu, here's a couple walkthroughs: [Eclipse 3.4 on Ubuntu](http://jhcore.com/2008/06/26/eclipse-34-ganymede-on-ubuntu/), [Eclipse 3.2 + WTP on ubuntu, including desktop icon](http://flurdy.com/docs/eclipse/install.html).

-If you want the latest, grab a [Helios](/Helios "Helios") [bundle](http://www.eclipse.org/helios) or [archive](http://download.eclipse.org/eclipse/downloads/) for your distribution.
-If you're on a 64-bit system and are using a 64-bit JRE, make sure you get the 64-bit version.

-Save the archive into your home directory, ~ or /home/$USER/.
-Open a console or terminal, and type:

-    cd ~; tar xvzf eclipse*.tar.gz;

-To start up Eclipse, type:

-    cd ~/eclipse; ./eclipse -vm /path/to/bin/java

-If you want to create a desktop or launcher shortcut, see [this ubuntu walkthrough](http://flurdy.com/docs/eclipse/install.html).

-You can also install Eclipse in another location -- it's up to you, your distro's conventions, or your own preferences.

-For a multi-user system, consider these [three approaches](http://divby0.blogspot.com/2007/08/howto-install-eclipse-for-multi-user.html) or [the official approach](http://help.eclipse.org/stable/index.jsp?topic=/org.eclipse.platform.doc.isv/reference/misc/multi_user_installs.html).

-Once you have Eclipse installed, you can [add other projects to it](/IRC_FAQ#Where_can_I_get_a_list_of_all_the_Eclipse_projects.3F "IRC FAQ").

-### How do I install Eclipse on Solaris?

-*   For [Solaris 10 on SPARC](http://download.eclipse.org/eclipse/downloads/), get an official Eclipse build then update it using an update site such as [Ganymede](http://download.eclipse.org/releases/ganymede/).
-*   For [Solaris on x86](http://code.google.com/p/solipse/), you'll have to [build it yourself](http://code.google.com/p/solipse/wiki/BasicHowToBuild) then update from an update site such as [Ganymede](http://download.eclipse.org/releases/ganymede/).

-### I just unzipped Eclipse, but it does not start.
-Why?

-[Here](./FAQ_I_unzipped_Eclipse,_but_it_won%27t_start._Why.md "FAQ I unzipped Eclipse, but it won't start.
-Why?") are ten possible reasons.

-### I just installed Eclipse on Linux, but it does not start.
-What is the problem?

-Quite often, Eclipse will not work properly with non-Sun or non-IBM JVMs.
-These issues are usually related to [Blackdown](http://www.blackdown.org/) or [GCJ](http://gcc.gnu.org/java/).
-Eclipse has a list of [reference platforms](http://www.eclipse.org/eclipse/development/readme_eclipse_3.4.html#TargetOperatingEnvironments) that it is tested against which you should try to match against.
-Try installing one from [Sun](http://java.sun.com/javase/downloads/index.jsp), [IBM](http://www.ibm.com/developerworks/java/jdk/index.html), or [BEA](http://www.bea.com/framework.jsp?CNT=index.htm&FP=/content/products/weblogic/jrockit/) (eg., [Sun JDK 5.0](http://java.sun.com/javase/downloads/index_jdk5.jsp), [IBM JDK 5.0](http://www.ibm.com/developerworks/java/jdk/linux/download.html), or [BEA JRockit 5.0](http://www.bea.com/framework.jsp?CNT=index.htm&FP=/content/products/weblogic/jrockit/)).
-Version 6 of [OpenJDK](http://openjdk.java.net/) works too, particularly with [Fedora Eclipse](http://fedoraproject.org/wiki/Features/Eclipse34).

-Make sure that your selected JDK is the one being used when starting Eclipse by passing in the `-vm` flag.

-    eclipse -vm /full/path/to/java/bin/java

-It is usually desirable to place this option in your [eclipse.ini](/Eclipse.ini "Eclipse.ini") file so you don't have to type it every time you start Eclipse.
-If you do append it onto your eclipse.ini file, you should make sure that it appears before the `-vmargs` line, if you have one.
-Also note that `-vm` and the `/full/path/to/java/bin/java` are on **separate** lines.

-The argument must point to the `java` or `javaw` executable, not some wrapper script like `run-java-tool`, as used by the Gentoo Linux distribution.

-Please note that if you are on a 64-bit system and have a 64-bit JRE installed, you will need to use a 64-bit Eclipse build.
-If you wish to use a 32-bit Eclipse build, please use a 32-bit JRE.
-Mismatches **will** cause Eclipse to not start properly.
-Please see [bug 221969](https://bugs.eclipse.org/bugs/show_bug.cgi?id=221969) if you are interested in this mismatch problem.

-First time downloading/installing Java for Linux?
-Read [this](http://java.sun.com/j2se/1.5.0/install-linux.html) or [this](http://www.ibm.com/developerworks/java/jdk/jdkfaq/).

-Note also that there are differences between ext2/ext3 filesystems and fat32 ones.
-Eclipse includes a lot of long file paths, .dotfiles, and case sensitive files.
-If you plan to use Eclipse on linux, unpacking it onto an ext2 or ext3 filesystem is recommended.

-### I just installed Eclipse on my 64-bit system, but it does not start.
-What is the problem?

-Make sure that you have downloaded the 64-bit version of Eclipse (it should have x86_64 somewhere in its name) and have installed a 64-bit JVM.
-Likewise, if you run a 32-bit JVM, then you should use the 32-bit version of Eclipse.

-### When I try to install a plug-in, I get a "Cannot connect to keystore." error, what should I do?

-[Check](/Graphical_Eclipse_FAQs#How_do_I_find_out_which_Java_runtime_environment_is_being_used_to_run_my_Eclipse.3F "Graphical Eclipse FAQs") that you are not using GCJ to run Eclipse.
-This problem may also surface if you are using IcedTea or an OpenJDK 6 build.

-Install Java 6 from Sun and use that to run Eclipse instead.

 ### When I start Eclipse it says "Workspace in use or cannot be created, choose a different one.", what should I do?